 - Finally, when the contract ended, I could freeze their accounts with 1 click so my business’ info is safe!

 All of those benefits were possible because I had Google Workspace.
 They actually offer a 14-day free trial so you get a better sense of what it’s like to use all their features.
 In addition, they provide promo codes that help save 10% off for the first year.

 This promotion is only available for the Business Starter and Business Standard packages.
 There are a few differences between these 2 plans; the standard plan comes with much more storage space (2 TB as opposed to 30 GB) and lets you record video meetings.
 But in general, the standard plan is only worth the extra money if you have a lot of files that you need to store or if you work as part of a team that does a lot of collaborative work remotely, otherwise I’d go with the basic package.

 Get 10% OFF your 1st year of Google Workspace+ 14 Day Trial

 Enter your email below to get your coupon code!
 Google requires that we send them individually.

 Business Starter Package (10% Off):

 One last note–if you’re a registered nonprofit, you can get Google Workspace at a discounted rate, or even for free through Google for Nonprofits.
-Regardless of whether you’re a nonprofit or for-profit, it’s best to take the long-term view and sign up to get all of Google’s business productivity tools.
+Regardless of whether you’re a nonprofit or for-profit, it’s best to take the long-term view and sign up to get all of Google’s business productivity tools, especially given that can save a few extra dollars if when sign up with the promo codes.
 If you want to switch later, it will be a pain in the butt to transfer all your emails to Google Workspace.
-But if you still want a quick fix for the time being, here’s a quick workaround to use Gmail with your own, custom domain for free.
+But if you still want a quick fix for the time being, here’s a quick workaround to use Gmail with your own, custom domain email for free.